 WTI Cushing-WTI Midland spread

-Next, we’ll discuss the best-performing upstream stocks last week.
+Next, we’ll discuss the best-performing MLPs last week.